A gentle introduction to R

 requirements you may need to install and import other packages.
 We can

-use install.packages("package name")
+use install.packages("package name") and

-functions to install and import
+library("package name") functions to install and import

 packages in RStudio.
 Knowing packages in R is a very important topic,